NickJordan1/lab-01/README.md

 _But_, it's not what we mean when we say `image` when we talk about Docker.

-The term "`image`" can also refer to a "snapshot" of a computer's _secondary memory_.
+The term "image" can also refer to a "snapshot" of a computer's _secondary memory_.
 The complete picture of everything on your computer _right now_ could constitute an `image`.
 In fact, we _could_ build a `image` of your computer right now and install it on someone else's, effectively creating a copy of your entire `file system`.

 Docker uses the term `image` to describe the product of a "snapshot" of a system, created by the `Dockerfile`.